Kodukulanji

-Kodukulanji is a village located around 5 km north of the Achankovil River and 7 km south of the Pamba River, in Alappuzha district.
+Kodukulanji is a village located in Venmoney and Ala Panchayat around 5 km north of the Achankovil River and 7 km south of the Pamba River, in Alappuzha district.

 Location

 Kodukulanji is located around 5 km north of the Achankovil River and 7 km south of the Pamba River.
 The village is predominantly Syrian Christian.
 Kodukulanji is one of the highest places in Alapuzha district.
 The village comes under two panchayats, Ala and Venmoney.
 The legislative constituency is Chengannur and parliamentary constituency is Mavelikara.

 Kodukulanji is also famous for a 13th Century Ayyappa temple situated at a peak, highest in Alleppey.
 Varattar, a tributary of the Pamba River, flows through Kodukulanji.

 Kodukulanji (part of ALA Panchayath) is on the banks of Uttarappalli River (ഉത്തരപ്പളി ആറ്) also known as Varattar (വരട്ടാർ) locally.
 This river is a natural interlinking of Achankovil and Pampa rivers.